Jerry Reitman: Career

+Personal life and death

+Reitman was a resident of Chicago, Illinois.
+He also owned homes in Venice, California and Stockholm, Sweden.
+Reitman was an avid tennis player and sports fan and an aspiring woodworker.
+His nephew is professional tennis player Oskar Wikberg.
+He died November 5, 2024, at the age of 86.

 Charitable work

 Reitman served as the chairman of the board of Governors at the Children's Miracle Network Hospitals for more than 20 years.
 As a result of his work with the Children's Miracle Network, he was invited to the White House in 2009 and met with President Barack Obama.

-Personal life

-Reitman is a resident of Chicago, Illinois.
-He also owns homes in Venice, California and Stockholm, Sweden.
-He is an avid tennis player and sports fan and an aspiring woodworker.
-His nephew is professional tennis player Oskar Wikberg.